Susumu Yamaguchi: Biography

 Susumu Yamaguchi was born in Kyoto.
 He studied Buddhism at Shinshu Ōtani College (Ōtani University).
 He completed the graduate course there, and became an assistant professor at his alma mater in 1924.
 From 1927 to 1929, Yamaguchi studied in France for studying the Indian philosophy and Buddhist philosophy.
 He concentrated on researching the texts written by Sanskrit and Tibetan languages.

 He was promoted to a professor of Ōtani University in 1934.
 He also taught at Kyoto Imperial University from next year.
 In 1943, he submitted his doctoral dissertation to Kyoto Imperial University.
 The title was "Dialogue of nothing and existence in Buddhism"(仏教に於ける無と有との対論).
 He served as the fifteenth principal of Ōtani University (1950-1958).
 He worked at Ōtani University by his retirement in 1964.
 As a Buddhist, he served as a Director of the Institute of Buddhism propagandism, Shinshu Ōtani-ha.

-He was selected as an honored member of the Société Asiatique in 1957, and was a member of the Japan Academy after 1965.
+He was selected as an honoured member of the Société Asiatique in 1957, and was a member of the Japan Academy after 1965.